 Before moving to Europe, I was a very young, Director of Photography at The University of Louisville Athletic Dept. After moving to Europe I was the Photo Editor of The Prague Post.

 As an event photographer:

 I was the event & personal photographer for Muhammad Ali and his foundation.
-I feel honored to have spent so much time with Muhammad and meeting many of the greats of the boxing world.
+I am very honored to have spent time with Muhammad and in meeting many of the greats of the boxing world.

 Laureus World Sport and various other international events.

-I majored in Photojournalism and Fine Art at WKU one of America's top photojournalism programs.
+I majored in Photojournalism and Fine Art at WKU.

 The usual crazy scene when I am capturing a session on the Charles Bridge and our friends from around the world join in to crash our session (and build their wedding portfolio).
 Plus the always smiling videographer Cary taking it all in standing behind me. (photo from our crazy Aussie lighting professional Stefan Raycanovski)